 By Darby Turnbull

 Gertrude Opera’s production of As one is a relishing opportunity to see a contemporary opera performed in an intimate, minimalist setting by some superbly talented artists.
 As one, premiered in the United states in 2014 and went on to become one of the most produced contemporary operas in the US.
 It follows Hannah, a young trans woman navigating her transition from childhood to adulthood and her journey towards self-actualisation and fulfilment.
-Hannah is split into two, Hannah Before (Joshua Erdelyi-Gotz) and Hannah After (Marie Campbell) intersecting as her repressed and authentic self.
+Hannah is split into two, Hannah Before (Joshua Erdelyi-Gotz) and Hannah After (Morgan Carter) intersecting as her repressed and authentic self.

 Linda Thompson and her assistant director Alexandra Amerides have created a sparse, minimalist play space for the two performers to display their deep, detailed characterisations.
 The projections, filmed by Kimberly Reed, are a consistent presence; in my eyes a bit too busy and distracting but contain some consistently interesting images and angles non the less.
 Jason Crick’s lighting design seamlessly compliments both the performers and projections, providing a fluid sense of atmosphere between time and place.